roycoprotocol/cross-chain-deposit-module/README.md

    - DualTokens should be created through the ```DualTokenFactory``` contract which is deployed in the constructor of the ```DepositLocker```.
    - Bridging Function: ```bridgeDualTokens()```
 3. **[Uniswap V2 LP Tokens](https://docs.uniswap.org/contracts/v2/reference/smart-contracts/pair)**
-   - LP tokens are self-rebalancing, maintaining the correct ratio of each asset based on their market prices.
-They are meant to be used when bridging unstable pairs of tokens.
+   - They are meant to be used when bridging unstable token pairs.
+Since they are self-rebalancing, they maintain the correct ratio of each asset based on their market prices.
    - When the incentivized action on the destination chain is LPing into an unstable pool, LP tokens will reflect accurate ratios for the target pool up until the bridge.
    - Since bridging LP tokens requires redeeming them for their underlying pool tokens, impermanent loss becomes permanent.
 Due to this condition, only the owner of an LP market can bridge LP tokens in addition to specifying the minimum amounts of each pool token received on redeem.
    - Bridging Function: ```bridgeLpTokens()```